getify/foi-lang/formalization-work/Foi-Specification.md

 **Version:** draft (design phase)
 **Status:** §0 + §1 + §2 first draft

 This document is the mid-level semantic specification for the Foi language.
-It sits between `Foi-Guide.md` (user-facing tutorial) and `Syntactic-Grammar.md` (pure syntactic spec).
+It sits between `Foi-Guide.md` (user-facing tutorial) and the grammar files -- `Lexical-Grammar.md` (token-level grammar) and `Syntactic-Grammar.md` (production-level grammar).
 Its job is to describe **how Foi programs behave** at the level of an abstract machine: evaluation order, scope rules, frame contents, lookup semantics, and the operational meaning of each construct.

 It is not a formal operational semantics in the academic sense.
 There are no judgment trees, no Greek-letter inference rules.
 The register is the WebAssembly specification or R7RS -- algorithmically described execution, expressed as steps a reader can mentally perform.